About

 • pumpkin purée – use canned pumpkin if possible, but I am sure homemade would work too.
 If using homemade, try to drain out some extra liquid through some cheese cloth or a nut milk bag.
 You want 1 and 1/3 cups total.

-• pumpkin pie spice – I always keep this homemade spice blend on hand.
+• pumpkin pie spice – I always keep this homemade pumpkin spice blend on hand.

 Pecan Oat Crumble

-The oat crumble topping is optional but really takes this pumpkin french toast casserole over the top.
-It makes for a pretty presentation and adds the perfect crunchy topping along with a hint of sweetness.
+The oat crumble topping is optional but really takes this pumpkin french toast casserole over the top ands a delicious crunch.
+It makes for a pretty presentation and adds the perfect sweet crunchy topping.

 For the topping you just need: